Seungkwan: 2015–present: Seventeen, solo and sub-unit activities

+In January 2026, he and DK debuted as DK X Seungkwan with EP titled Serenade.

 Other ventures

 Fashion and endorsements

 In May 2022, Seungkwan, alongside bandmate Joshua, was announced as a model for Laneige's "Neo Cushion" line.
 In June 2023, Seungkwan began working with South Korean ice cream brand Bravo Cone from Haitai Confectionery.
 In May 2025, table tennis athlete Shin Yu-bin joined Seungkwan in a commercial for the brand.

 In March 2024, he was announced as the muse of South Korean skincare brand FoRest.
 In September 2024, Seungkwan attended French fashion brand Louboutin's Spring/Summer 2025 show at Paris Fashion Week.
 He then collaborated with South Korean clothing brand Phyps for the same season, featuring in a pictorial that launched in February 2025.